Dylan McKay: Early years

-The son of morally ambiguous business tycoon, Jack McKay and his hippie ex-wife, Iris McKay, Dylan starts the series with a reputation for being a dangerous loner.
-After he stands up to some bullies for freshman student, Scott Scanlon, he is befriended by Brandon Walsh, and through Brandon, he becomes friends with Donna Martin, Kelly Taylor, Steve Sanders, Brenda Walsh, Andrea Zuckerman, and David Silver.
+The son of morally ambiguous business tycoon Jack McKay and his hippie ex-wife, Iris McKay, Dylan starts the series with a reputation for being a dangerous loner.
+After he stands up to some bullies for a freshman student, Scott Scanlon, he is befriended by Brandon Walsh, and through Brandon, he becomes friends with Donna Martin, Kelly Taylor, Steve Sanders, Brenda Walsh, Andrea Zuckerman, and David Silver.
 Dylan grows close to all of them, and they help soften his rebel attitude.
 Dylan eventually starts dating Brenda, and despite her father's (Jim Walsh) protests, the two soon fall in love.

 Throughout the first two seasons, Dylan's relationship with Brenda helps him through several traumatic events, including his struggle with alcoholism and his father's arrest (and eventual conviction) for several white-collar crimes.
 However, when Dylan takes Brenda to Mexico against her father's wishes, her father forbids her to date him.
 Brenda refuses to obey and moves in with Dylan, who becomes increasingly unhappy in the relationship.
 Due to his feud with Jim Walsh and their new living arrangement, Dylan is annoyed to the point that he nearly ends their relationship.
 At this point, Jim proposes to send Brenda to France (in lieu of Kelly Taylor) for a summer French immersion program.

 With Brenda in Paris, Dylan starts spending a great deal of time with Kelly, helping her babysit her little sister and entering a doubles beach volleyball tournament with her.
 The two have a strictly physical affair, but Kelly ends it out of loyalty to Brenda.
 Upon Brenda's return from Paris, she and Dylan reunite.
 This doesn't last long though, as Brenda (who also had an affair) runs into the man she was seeing in Paris at a video store and starts seeing him behind Dylan's back.
 Dylan and Brenda break up, and Dylan heads straight for Kelly.
 This doesn't last long either, however.
 After Brenda sees them on a date and gets angry at them, they take a step back from their potential relationship.
 Dylan, confused about his relationships with both women, takes a road trip to get away from them.
 When he returns, Kelly and Brenda tell him to make a choice.
 When Brenda is unable to show up when he invites both girls to see his father, he decides to choose Kelly.

 When Dylan's father is prematurely released from prison, Kelly helps Dylan re-establish a healthy relationship with his father.
 However, this does not last long; Jack is apparently killed by a car-bomb planted by the mob because he could not pay a debt.
 Dylan spends the remainder of the third season managing his relationship with Kelly and with the rest of his friends, graduates from West Beverly High School in the season finale.